 Quick Links

-Overview: How the Resume and Cover Letter Assignment Works
+Overview: How the Resume and Cover Letter Assist Assignment Works

 Students upload their resume and cover letter to receive tailored feedback based on a specific job posting they're applying to.
 The tool scores how well their documents align with the role and provides section-by-section suggestions for improvement.